mccoderpy/discord.py-with-message-components/README.rst

 |   Otherwise these commands will not be registered to discord and so not usable.                   |
 +---------------------------------------------------------------------------------------------------+

-A Slash-Command(Chat-Input) wich with that you can see the welcome screen of your guild and add new channels to it.
+A Slash-Command(Chat-Input) which with that you can see the welcome screen of your guild and add new channels to it.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: python